Kodular/Documentation/docs/pricing.md

 !!! success "How much does it cost?"
     Kodular is **FREE**!

 Kodular Creator is **completely free of charge**.
-You can use it for whatever you want, and _we will never ask you to pay us_.
+You can use it for whatever you want, and _we will never ask you to pay us for its usage_.

 We wanted it like that so **anyone could convert their desired ideas into apps** in a simple way.
 We think that _everybody should have the right to create apps even without knowing how to code_.
 That is why our platform is free and **it will remain like that forever**.